sabpdo/portfolio-sabpdo/docs/assignments/assignment5.md

 #### __Situational Context__:
 - Currently, there exists many flags to see their context, but there can be features to improved.
 The current design offers some context cues, such as tags showing ownership of posts and differing headers for actions like posting or editing.
 - However, the design could benefit from further differentiation in popups for actions like sending nudges or making posts, as these currently appear too similar.
+Instead I can make them static forms that differ.
 - For improvements, there could also be a sidebar/bar at the top that highlights which page a user is on in the page as well that dynamically changes based on their currently location.
 However, while implementing this, I need to consider how overloading users with too many indicators may lead to information overload, reducing ease of use.
 - Also, the send emoji can be replaced with a more recognizable emoticon instead.